dfglfa/parents-conference/README.md

 _This project started off as a fork of the project [speechday](https://github.com/gymdb/speechday) which was developed at the Gymnasium Dachsberg in Austria.
 Credits and thanks to our Austrian colleagues, who saved us a lot of work.
 The original code base has been extended by several features, while some features have been removed._

-The project can be help with the organization of a parent-teacher conference at your school by providing an online booking system.
+The project can help with the organization of a parent-teacher conference at your school by providing an online booking system.

 Students/Parents can access the system to view/change their appointments in a unified booking matrix for all siblings.